Antisemitism, Hanukkah, and Romans 9-11 – Casey D. Bell

 THE BIBLE

-The Bible consisting of the Tanakh (Torah, Prophets, and Writings) and New Covenant (Testament), is the Word of God and sufficient for all things pertaining to life and godliness.
+The Bible, consisting of the Hebrew Scriptures (Tanakh – Torah, Prophets, and Writings) and Apostolic Writings (New Testament), is the Word of God and is sufficient for all things pertaining to life and godliness.
 (Deuteronomy 6:4-9; Deuteronomy 31:9-12; 2 Kings 22-23; 2 Chronicles 34; Psalms 19:9-10; 119:103; 105; 130; 2 Timothy 3:16-17; Hebrews 4:12; 2 Peter 1:20-21 ).

 GOD THE FATHER